BBBalls/hillside_hermitage_archive/_posts/2022-06-25-Summarized Transcriptions 201-250.md

 abandoning withdrawal, *without* giving in to the senses, *without* letting the elephant go back to the jungle to have a break.

-Then there is no going back - \[which is the very meaning of\] ‘non-return’.
+Then there is no going back—\[which is the very meaning of\] ‘non-return’.
 One who abandons sensuality is *not coming back to this world*, for that very reason.
 He has abandoned dependence on anything from this world.
 It is not a poetic name, ‘non-return’, but factual.
-He is never returning to any previous addiction, it’s inconceivable - like a stone split in half cannot be drawn together, irreversible.
+He is never returning to any previous addiction, it’s inconceivable—like a stone split in half cannot be drawn together, irreversible.
 If you accomplish ‘going against the grain’, going against samsara, it’s irreversible, you can’t go back down, impossible.
 That’s why the free mind is known as ‘free mind.’